ansys/pydpf-post/docs/source/index.rst

 Provided you have Ansys 2023 R1 installed, a DPF server starts automatically once you start using PyDPF-Post.

-Loading a simulation for a MAPDL result file to extract and post-process results:
+To load a simulation for a MAPDL result file to extract and postprocess results, use this code:

 .. code:: python